Novelist Catherine Drake brings the story home

 Drake started the book in 2017 and finished the first draft in about a year.

-“I worked with three writing coaches who I met at the Vermont College of Fine Arts novel writing retreat in Montpelier.
+“I worked with three writing coaches whom I met at the Vermont College of Fine Arts novel-writing retreat in Montpelier.
 When I finished my manuscript, they encouraged me to consider publication and one of the coaches told me about She Writes Press and put me in touch with an author she knew who published with them,” she said.

 The main thrust of the novel concerns Hannah taking control of her life and making tough choices about love and work to build the life she wants.